ipfs/community/js-code-guidelines.md

 We have two types of leads in the JavaScript project ecosystems, the Tech Lead and the Module Lead Maintainer.
 A brief description of both roles is:

-- A Tech Lead directs the development of an entire ecosystem of modules (i.e js-ipfs, js-libp2p, js-libp2p and js-multiformats), it has a complete understanding of the stack, the IPFS project, its goals and participates actively in the ROADMAP planning.
+- A Tech Lead directs the development of an entire ecosystem of modules (i.e js-ipfs, js-libp2p, js-ipld and js-multiformats), it has a complete understanding of the stack, the IPFS project, its goals and participates actively in the ROADMAP planning.
-- A Lead Maintainer is a contributor that has showned extraordinary ability to contribute to the project and willingness to make the project better by taking the responsibility of stewarding one of its modules forward.
+- A Lead Maintainer is a contributor that has shown extraordinary ability to contribute to the project and willingness to make the project better by taking the responsibility of stewarding one of its modules forward.

 With this structure, we expect to achieve the following goals:

-- Recognize extraordinary contributions and empower contributors to take even more important role in the project
+- Recognize extraordinary contributions and empower contributors to take an even more important role in the project.
-- Reduce PR review time and Time To Release
+- Reduce PR review time and Time To Release.
-- Increase the overall quality of the project
+- Increase the overall quality of the project.
-- Help users know who to reach out for help
+- Help users know who to reach out to for help.
-- Have a clear protocol to pass on the baton
+- Have a clear protocol to pass on the baton.

 The current Tech Leads are:

-- [David Dias](http://github.com/diasdavid/) for js-ipfs, js-libp2p js-multiformats ecosystems.
+- [David Dias](https://github.com/diasdavid/) for js-ipfs, js-libp2p js-multiformats ecosystems.
-- [Volker Mische](github.com/vmx) for the js-ipld ecosystem.
+- [Volker Mische](https://github.com/vmx) for the js-ipld ecosystem.

 The current Lead Maintainers can be identified either by the `maintainer` field in the package.json of the module and/or the section `Maintainer` in the README.md of the module.